aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 This MUST be followed by the encoding for each Structured Data in the path, including the Terminal itself.

 For Structured Data in Structured Data Lists, this MUST be a 0x23 byte (# in UTF-8), followed by the numerical index.

 For Structured Data in Structured Data Maps, this MUST be a 0x24 byte ($ in UTF-8), followed by the length of the key, followed by the key as a UTF8 string.

-For Attributes on Structured Data, this MUST be a 0x40 byte (@ in UTF-8), followed by the length of the key, followed by the key as a UTF8 string.

 ### Encryption Context